-Council complies with the NSW Department of Industry - Water, Best Practice pricing guidelines.
+Council complies with the NSW Department of Industry - Best Practice Management of Water Supply and Sewerage Guidelines for pricing.
 The following key requirements are met by Council:

 - Council reviews its Water Pricing Policy on an annual basis. - Access charges are independent of land value. - A minimum of 75% of income is received from volumetric charges for residential assessments to send a strong water conservation signal. - Include a step-price increase of at least 50% for high consumption for residential consumers that exceed Consumption of 300kL per year. - Customers are charged for consumption at a minimum of quarterly intervals.
-Unpaid accounts are subject to interest charges calculated from the due date.

-Water consumption charges are prorated.
+Unpaid accounts are subject to interest charges calculated from the due date. - Water consumption charges are prorated.